Table of Contents

 What causes early pregnancy loss?

 In some cases, the cause of your pregnancy loss is unknown.
 Often, it is a random problem with chromosomes that happens at conception.
 You might be afraid that you did something that caused your miscarriage.
 But things like working, exercising, having sex, or morning sickness do not cause miscarriage.
 Any kind of fall or blow is rarely to blame.
 The research on the effects of alcohol, tobacco, and caffeine is unclear.
 So there is nothing you could have done to prevent it.
 It is not the result of anything you did or didn’t do.
 You should never blame yourself for a miscarriage.

 How is early pregnancy loss diagnosed?

 Your doctor will start by asking you questions about your symptoms and when they started.
 He or she will do a physical exam.
-They might do an ultrasound.
-This can tell them if the embryo is still growing, and it can check for a heartbeat.
-They may also order blood tests.
+Your doctor might do an ultrasound.
+This can reveal if the embryo is still growing, and it can check for a heartbeat.
+He or she may also order blood tests.
 These can measure pregnancy hormone levels.
-This gives them an idea if you are losing the pregnancy.
+This gives your doctor an idea if you are losing the pregnancy.

 Can early pregnancy loss be prevented or avoided?

 There is no conclusive research that says there is anything you can do to prevent a miscarriage.
 You didn’t cause it, so you couldn’t have prevented it.

 Women who have had a miscarriage are at greater risk of having another one.
 Your risk also increases as you get older.
 You are at highest risk when you are age 35 or older.
 Some medical conditions also increase your risk.
 These include:

 - Polycystic ovary syndrome.

 Even if you have one of these conditions, you can’t do anything to avoid having a miscarriage.
 Many women with these health conditions have healthy pregnancies.